mbarcia/drupsible-project/README.md

 cd myproject-drupsible
 bin/up.sh
 ```
+1. Drupsible will start an interactive session, asking all the values needed.
-1. Grab a cup of coffee, or watch the tasks on the screen narrated by the cow.
-Drupsible will finish in about 15 minutes (your mileage may vary).
+1. After it is done asking, you can grab a cup of coffee and watch the tasks being run.
+1. Drupsible will finish in about 15 minutes (your mileage may vary).
-1. Point your browser to your website: http://local.domain.
+1. Now your VM is ready: point your browser to your website: http://local.domain (or https://local.domain).
 Voilà.
 1. In your file manager (Windows Explorer look for \\LOCAL, or Samba shares), there will be a shared folder:
 local.webdomain app - Current version of the Drupal website and the logs.
-You will then be able to connect your IDE of choice to this folder, or use any editor to develop and test.
+1. You will then be able to connect your IDE of choice to this folder, or use any editor to develop and test.
 After you are done, just commit to your GIT repository.

 ## Other target environments
 Once your Drupal 7 website is working on your local, you can proceed to deploy to the upper environments.